ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ### What I Learned

 This task taught me how to trace adversary objectives using Splunk by following the attack from reconnaissance to impact.

-Understanding “Actions on Objectives” is vital for incident classification and damage assessment within a SOC.

-The technique relates to **MITRE ATT&CK T1491 (Defacement)** and NIST’s **Recovery Phase** of incident handling.
-Documenting such activity supports executive reporting and post‑incident remediation plans.
+Understanding "Actions on Objectives" is vital for incident classification and damage assessment with a DOC.
+The technique relates to **MITRE ATT&CK T1491 (Defacement** and NIST's **Recovery Phase** of incident handling.
+Documenting such activity supports executive reporting and post-incident remediation plans.

 </details>